 The State of Alaska Public Employees' Retirement System is funded by Employer, State, and Member Contributions in accordance with the funding policy adopted by the Alaska Retirement Management Board (Board).
 The funding objective for the State of Alaska Public Employees' Retirement System is to pay required contributions that remain level as a percent of total PERS Compensation.
-The Board has also established a funding policy objective that the required contributions be sufficient to pay the Normal Costs of active plan members, System expenses, and amortize the Unfunded Actuarial Accrued Liability as a level percent of total PERS Compensation over a closed 25-year period.
+The Board has also established a funding policy objective that the required contributions be sufficient to pay the Normal Costs of active plan members, System expenses, and amortize the Unfunded Actuarial Accrued Liability as a level dollar amount over a closed 25-year period.
+The Board changed the amortization method used for funding from the level percentage of payroll method to the level dollar method in June 2012, effective June 30, 2012.
 The compensation used to determine required contributions is the total compensation of all active members in PERS, including those hired after July 1, 2006 who are members of the Defined Contribution Retirement (DCR) Plan.
 This objective is currently being met and is projected to continue to be met.

 In our opinion, the actuarial assumptions used are reasonable, taking into account the experience of the System and reasonable long-term expectations, and represent our best estimate of the anticipated long-term experience under the System.
 The actuary performs an analysis of System experience periodically and recommends changes if, in the opinion of the actuary, assumption changes are needed to more accurately reflect expected future experience.
-The last experience analysis was performed in 2010.
+The last full experience analysis was performed in 2010.
+A review of the healthcare assumptions was performed for last year's actuarial valuation and changes were made to the healthcare cost trend rates and the per capita claim cost rates effective June 30, 2012 to better reflect expected future healthcare experience.
+Based on updated experience, these assumptions are still reasonable.
 A summary of the actuarial assumptions and methods used in this actuarial valuation are shown in this report.